-Next: , Previous: Slicing, Up: Trace counts [Contents][Index]
+Next: Coverage testing, Previous: Slicing, Up: Trace counts [Contents][Index]

 A dice is a comparison between passing and failing runs of a program.

 Dice are created using the ‘mdice’ tool.
 To use the ‘mdice’ tool, one must first generate a set of trace count files for passing runs and a set of trace count files for failing runs using the ‘mtc’ tool (Generating trace counts).
-Once this has been done, and the union of each set computed using ‘mtc_union’, ‘mdice’ can be used to display a table of statistics that compares the passing runs to the failing runs.
+Once this has been done, and the union of each set (the set of passing runs and the set of failing runs) has been computed using ‘mtc_union’, invoking ‘mdice’ will display a table of statistics that compares the passing runs to the failing runs.

 Here is an example of the output of the ‘mdice’ tool: